alda-lang/alda/doc/attributes.md

 * **Abbreviations:** (none)

 * **Description:** The length that a note will have, if not specified.
 For example, `c4` is explicitly a quarter note; `c` will have a note-length equal to the value of the instrument's `duration` attribute.
-(Note that this attribute is more of an implementation detail, as it is called implicitly whenever you specify a note-length for a note.
+(Note that this attribute is more of an implementation detail, as an instrument's default note length is set implicitly whenever you specify a note-length on a note.
 You will probably never need to use this attribute directly.)

 * **Value:** a number of beats (e.g. 2.5, which represents a dotted half note).